Using high-speed flash sync / Auto FP

 – you have the flash power to spare.

 As mentioned in the tutorial on high-speed flash sync (HSS), there is definite loss of power in going into high-speed flash sync territory.
 So you wouldn’t immediately use HSS in very bright light if you are trying to match the sun with flash.
 While the higher shutter speeds brings the ambient exposure down, it brings the effective flash power down faster than it affects the ambient light.
 So the sweet spot will always be at maximum flash sync speed.
 Therefore, using HSS shouldn’t just be a default way of working flash.
 This is also discussed at length here: When to use high speed flash sync (HSS).

-With this image, the softbox was close enough to Aleona that we were able to get good flash exposure on her, even at a high shutter speed.
+With this image above, the softbox was close enough to Aleona that we were able to get good flash exposure on her, even at a high shutter speed.
 However, we did remove the one baffle of the softbox.

 Use high-speed flash sync when you need the higher shutter speed OR shallower depth field, AND can afford the subsequent loss in power.